WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 Refer to the 'Non-formatted' section of this article for further details.

-Tip: You can overcome these challenges by using the Advanced Views plugin.
-It introduces Smart templates with automatic markup generation, allowing you to handle diverse field types effortlessly while maintaining control over the markup.
+Tip: You can overcome these challenges by using the Advanced Views framework.
+It introduces smart templates with automatic markup generation, allowing you to handle diverse field types effortlessly while maintaining control over the markup.

 Below, we provide a detailed breakdown of return formats for every field type.
 You can bookmark this page and use it as a cheat sheet.